 The School District's governmental funds are accounted for using the modified accrual basis of accounting.
-Total governmental funds had revenues of \$40.6 million and expenditures of \$41.4 million.
-Total governmental funds had a decrease in fund balance of \$781 thousand, primarily due to current year capital outlay expenditures.
+Total governmental funds had revenues of \$44.0 million and expenditures of \$41.0 million.
+Total governmental funds had an increase in fund balance of \$3.0 million, primarily due to reimbursement of capital outlay expenditures received from Georgia State Financing and Investment Commission and a reduction in the Amended Formula Adjustment.